andrey-shvets/ApiCoverageTool/README.md

 # Features
 ### Test coverage

-To get test coverage use `GetTestCoverage` method from `ApiTestCoverage` class.
+To get test coverage use `GetTestCoverage` method from `ControllerMethodsTestCoverage` class.
 As parameters `GetTestCoverage` takes an Assembly with tests then need to be processed and list of interfaces that describe rest controllers (right now only RestEase is supported).
 `GetTestCoverage` returns a Dictionary where the endpoint's full path is a key, and the list of test methods is a value.
 If the endpoint method is not called in any test it won't be listed.